 - Date/time: This column shows the name of the person who is double-booked and the date/time at which the double booking occurs.

-- Program Item: The names of the sessions the person has been double-booked for.
+- Sessions: The names of the sessions the person has been double-booked for.

 - Start Time The start times of the sessions.